Food Safety and Local Food

 The diagram below shows some food safety tips for consumers at the Farmer’s Market.

-Alternative text: A diagram of a farmers’ market showing two stands with produce and food displayed.
+Caption: A diagram of a farmers’ market showing two stands with produce and food displayed.
 A person stands behind each stand, while a customer stands in front holding produce in one hand and a basket of food items in the other.
-A few zoomed icons indicate food safety tips for consumers at the farmers’ market.
+Icons indicate food safety tips for consumers at the farmers’ market, including keeping a tidy stand, hygenic sampling, perishable food stored cold or frozen, hot sample held at 60 degree celsius or higher, covering food samples, bringing insulated bags for perishable food, only handling food you intend to purchase, providing basic labelling on packaged food, and ensuring food is raised above the ground.

 Useful Links